Wednesday, December 31, 2003

 Is it music?

 John Cage "wrote" a famous piece: 4:33 which was 4 minutes and 33 seconds of a pianist not playing the piano (in 3 movements).
 But is it really music?
-When was the last time you hear this played on the radio?
+When was the last time you heard this played on the radio?
 Hmmm?
 (Peter Sinclair's ZENPR in Alex's Restaurant doesn't count.)

 Saturday, December 06, 2003